Emerging Leaders Alliance

 The ELA was originally established as the Millenial Leaders Alliance following the outcome of a 2012 survey of 2,700 millennials in Northeast Indiana, which asked young residents in our area for their thoughts on the region’s greatest assets and biggest challenges.

 The results were eye-opening.
 We learned that in order to compete in the global marketplace, increase business investment, and attract and retain a talented workforce, we needed to include the voice of our future leaders.
 Those future leaders include you.

 And they’re right.

-Your leadership, your innovation, and your grit are critical to helping Northeast Indiana increase business investment and compete in the global marketplace.
+Young leadership, innovation, and grit are critical to helping Northeast Indiana increase business investment and compete in the global marketplace.

-“Getting involved and making connections in the community is why I joined the ELA.
-By being an ELA member, I can focus on my personal and professional development and learn how to become a leader in Northeast Indiana.” —Allison Acosta, Financial Analyst II at Johnson Controls
+“Getting involved and making connections in the community is why I wnated to get invovled the ELA.
+By being an ELA member, I can focus on my personal and professional development and learn how to become a leader in Northeast Indiana," said Financial Analyst II at Johnson Controls Allison Acosta.

 “What I love most about Northeast Indiana is the inclusion of young leaders.
 My voice as a young leader is valued in the ELA.
 I love being involved in our community.
 The last couple of years have really changed for me here in Northeast Indiana, and I know it's because I chose to get more involved.
 Opportunities like the ELA are so important,” said Justin Hayes, ELA member and Small Business Lending Officer at Lake City Bank.